humbertoarndt/python-snipets/README.md

 # python-snipets
-Repository to study some coding in Python, its libs and fameworks
+Repository to study some coding in Python, its libs and frameworks